iMax3060/zero-exp/README.md

 # zero-exp
-A collection of scripts to run experiments with the [Zero storage manager](https://github.com/caetanosauer/zero).
+A collection of scripts to run experiments with the [Zero storage manager](https://github.com/iMax3060/zero).

-This repository also includes repeatability information and experiment data for papers we published with Zero (see the `papers` directory).

 **WARNING:** These scripts create and delete files on your filesystem and even format additional filesystems.
 While some safeguards are implemented to avoid, e.g., formatting the root filesystem by mistake, we cannot cover all of such scenarios.
 Therefore, we strongly advise to backup all your data and, if possible, use a separate user account with restricted privileges instead of your normal user account.